5G-ERA/middleware/docs/Tutorials/Deploying the netapp.md

   "ReplanActionPlannerLocked": true
 }
 ```
+The `TaskId` property has to be adjusted with the unique identifier of an imported `Task`.
+Use the identifier of a `Task` that you have imported.

-Leave both LockResourceReUse and ReplanActionPlannerLocked as is, the first one makes sure the container cannot be reused by other robots.
-ReplanActionPlannerLocked will make sure to keep the semantic action sequence as is, therefore the network application will still be deployed as specified in the task definition.
+Leave both `LockResourceReUse` and `ReplanActionPlannerLocked` properties as is.
+The first one makes sure the container cannot be reused by other robots. `ReplanActionPlannerLocked` will make sure to keep the semantic action sequence as is, therefore the Network Application will be deployed as specified in the task definition.

+The endpoint has an optional parameter named `dryRun` with the default value `false`.
+When set to `true` it will request the task definition without deploying it.
+It can be used to make sure that the `Task` definition has been imported correctly.

-Before using this endpoint, make sure you are fist log in and have and access token.
-Visit registration [tutorial](https://github.com/5G-ERA/middleware/blob/main/docs/User/Onboarding/User.md) if you dont have a user.
+Before using this endpoint, make sure you are fist logged in and have and access token.
+Visit registration [tutorial](../User/Onboarding/User.md) if you dont have a user.

 For attaching the token when making a call to one of the endpoints of the Middleware, the user has to do the following.
 * Provide the path for to the endpoint